DesktopMan/desticli/README.md

 ### *missing* - Show missing collection items that are for sale

 Checks your collections and compares it to the current vendor items for sale.
-Only the Outfitter and the Shipwright are supported at the moment.
+Vendors checked are: The Outfitter, the Shipwright and Xur.

 The items are printed in the order they are sold so should be easy to find.